teretzdev/arena-vr-pvpve/planning/list_of_weapons.md

 - **Explosion Radius**: 5 meters
 - **Cooldown Time**: 5.0 seconds
 - **Special Effect**: Creates a thunderous explosion that damages all enemies within the radius.
+- **VR Interaction Type**: Throwing
+- **Haptic Feedback**: Vibration on throw and explosion
+- **Motion Controls**: Hold trigger to aim, release to throw
 - **Description**: A throwable explosive device that deals massive area damage.
+In VR, the throwing motion adds a layer of physical engagement.

 ---